 Send Noodz: A Winter-Friendly Thai Glass Noodle Salad

-Berlin-based chef Dalad Kambhu specialises in adapting Thai flavours to far-northern climes; this glass noodle salad is perfect for when your farmers' market feels like the Arctic.
+Berlin-based chef Dalad Kambhu specializes in adapting Thai flavors to far-northern climes; this glass noodle salad is perfect for when your farmers' market feels like the Arctic.

 Photo by Farideh Sadeghin